Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 There are a multitude of nutrients; too many to know and understand, even for the professional biochemist.
 So, in order to make use of expert knowledge of nutrition and biochemistry, we need simple but accurate categories of nutrients that we can apply to our individual diets.

 One of the most useful methods of categorizing our food is by its energy content and type.
 There are three major classes of biomolecules that contribute to the energy content of our food.
 These three classes are fat, protein, and carbohydrate.
 In nutrition, these 3 classes of biomolecules are commonly referred to as *the* [macronutrients](https://en.wikipedia.org/wiki/List_of_macronutrients) because they are the three most abundant classes of biomolecules in our diet.
-There are other macronutrients, and there are also "micronutrients," discussion of which is out of the scope of this article.
+There are other macronutrients, and there are also "micronutrients," the discussion of which is out of the scope of this article.

 All nutrients, macro, micro, and otherwise, are important because they each support one or more of the 3 needs of a living human: the structural elements, the functional moving parts, and the fuel.